 Recommendations for design

-We are currently shortlisting the community’s priorities for the Lower Lansdown and The Circus area against a range of criteria, including costs and practicalities.
+We have shortlisted the community’s priorities for the Lower Lansdown and The Circus area against a range of criteria, including costs and practicalities.

 When available, you will be able to read the reports on this web page.
-This will include the prioritisation workshop report, the recommendation criteria and the single member decision report with the recommended shortlist for the LN area.
+This will include the prioritisation workshop report, the recommendation criteria, and the recommended shortlist for the LN area.

 Next steps